131mm/ssweb-web.py/readme.md

 Then

 1. install nginx using `apt install nginx`
-2. change the server_name in file nginx to your domain
+2. change the server_name in file 'nginx' to your domain
+3. change the website in line 3 of file 'ssr.py' to your domain
-3. copy file `nginx` in to `/etc/nginx/sites-enabled/`
+4. copy file `nginx` in to `/etc/nginx/sites-enabled/`
-4. start nginx with `nginx && sudo nginx -s reload`
+5. start nginx with `nginx && sudo nginx -s reload`
-5. install venv and pip using `apt install python3-venv python3-pip`
+6. install venv and pip using `apt install python3-venv python3-pip`
-6. create virtual-env for web.py using `python3 -m venv venv`
+7. create virtual-env for web.py using `python3 -m venv venv`
-7. start it `bash run.sh'`
+8. start it `bash run.sh`